End and Means in the Class Struggle

 The psychological preconditions of class struggle are those of solidarity, solidarity both as regards to its direct effect, its aim, and as regards to the origin, the communal consciousness of oppression.
 Accordingly, the means of the class struggle are also subdivided by themselves.
 The class struggle in itself is in its basic character an action of solidarity and must be so if one wants to apply the term class struggle to a conflict.
 But it is no less composed of a sum of individual actions of different kinds.
 This means that the means in the class struggle itself are basically individually different, and that the effectiveness of the means depends only on the extent to which this diversity can be made effective and combined into a common action.
 The consciousness of oppression as community consciousness forces out means of struggle which at first sight hardly seem to have any particular aim.
 It must be pointed out once again that the basic feature of this communal consciousness is not precisely the present realization of being oppressed, i.e. of an action in which one can intervene, but precisely the realization of being oppressed, i.e. of a state, an atmosphere, which eludes the intervention of external actions.
 It may be recalled here that this awareness also becomes effective on the basis of processes that lie far back in history, such as the oppression by the religious systems, which today have only become conscious as oppression in knowledge and have created a community platform of “freethinking”.

-To go against the atmosphere of a state requires means of an equally atmospheric nature; it leads to an overgrowth of the consideration of the goal over the sum of the means that can lead to its achievement.
+To go against the atmosphere of a state requires means of an equally atmospheric nature; it leads to overcoming the consideration of the goal over the sum of the means that can lead to its achievement.
 It requires the complete realization of the new opposing and desired state in relation to the atmosphere of the state that is perceived as oppression.
 Beware, however, of dismissing this basic attitude merely as a revolutionary atmosphere.
 On the contrary, the attainment of this atmosphere is in itself a means, and it is precisely this means that becomes all the sharper and shows all the greater perspectives the more intensively one has to pass through the stages of realization of the state of oppression in relation to the state of freedom, socialism and communism that the class struggle strives for.
 No struggle that is to have even the slightest class struggle character can be fought without this basic attitude, without this revolutionary atmosphere seen as a means.

 This revolutionary atmosphere appears, it grows out of the consciousness of oppression, i.e. the existence of the proletariat as a contradiction.
 It is a fraud of the Christian cultural idea to claim that “pain shared is pain halved”; the suffering that is borne or should and must be borne together in no way contributes to alleviating this awareness of suffering for the individual, but rather stimulates an intensification of the feeling of suffering.
 It obliges the individual to feel his suffering doubly when the person next to him also suffers.
 The solidary consciousness of the proletariat thus intensifies the character of suffering as a precondition of class struggle in each individual.
 In addition, psychic liberation begins to develop.
 This psychic liberation is no longer so much the work of solidary community consciousness, but is the necessity of the development of the individual psyche in order to make it capable of carrying out the class struggle in later stages.
 The straightforward intensification of this psychic liberation begins with contradiction, namely in the contradiction of oneself, the obligation to say no, the negation of the world and thus of the state atmosphere against which this contradiction immediately turns, and finally the feeling of well-being to say no against one's better judgment.
 A compromise then develops from the basis of this contradiction, namely the realization that this contradiction, which to a certain extent serves as the exhaust of an overheated atmosphere of bitterness, leads to nothing more than an intensification of the realization of being oppressed, to which all paths lead back again and again as in a maze.
 Hence the compromise to come to an understanding, i.e. to let it be dealt with, in which the atmosphere once recognized as oppression rises and evaporates with regard to a burden, but then also to measure the forces with which it is possible to break through the darkness, to force down the oppressors and to accept a new state oneself, which one must first prepare inwardly within oneself.
 It must be clearly stated that any pact beyond the clear realization of that atmospheric state is and remains a compromise.
 The revolutionary in the true sense of the word, i.e. the subversive, the rebel, who has truly recognized the state of the world and his own state, i.e. his relation to it, needs no revolutionary means.
 He creates the new atmosphere with his own condition.
 He shatters — figuratively speaking — the world around him with the flash of an instantaneous enlightenment and creates new relationships for himself according to his new realization.
 It can be argued that this contradicts practical experience and the law of development.
 The fact that all men have hitherto made compromises, that even the course of life itself is a compromise with the most diverse psychic and physical sources of power, has experience for itself, but by no means the logical truth.
 But even if one had to do without finding a way out of the maze of compromises, a clear attitude towards this awareness is enough to fundamentally and substantially change the revolutionary atmosphere of the individual.